SNAP Benefits in Ohio: How to Apply and Qualify

 Expedited SNAP (Emergency Food Assistance)

-This service provides benefits within 24 hours to seven days for households with very low income and resources.
-You may qualify if your income and cash are below certain limits or if you are a migrant farmworker.
+This service provides benefits within 24 hours to households with almost no resources.
+You may qualify if your income and cash are below certain limits.
+Answer the expedited-service questions when applying to get approved quickly.

 Disaster Supplemental Nutrition Assistance Program (D-SNAP)

 D-SNAP offers temporary food aid after a federal disaster.
-You must live in an announced disaster area and prove you lost income, had home damage, or your food was spoiled because of the disaster.
+To qualify, you must live in an announced disaster area and show disaster-related losses.
+Check for D-SNAP updates and apply during the specified window.

 SNAP Replacement Benefits for Lost Food